 Which permissions does Codacy need from my account?¶

-Codacy Cloud uses OAuth to handle logins.
-We support the following providers:
+Codacy Cloud uses the OAuth protocol to handle logins and supports the following providers:

 If you log in with GitHub, Codacy requires the following app permissions:

 |Checks||Read & Write||Codacy creates and updates check runs with the results of code analysis.|

 |Issues||Read & Write||Codacy can create GitHub issues from issues found during code analysis.|

 |Metadata||Read Only||Codacy retrieves repository metadata, such as name, languages, collaborators and commit information.|